"Glee" Actor Mark Salling's Death Was Officially Ruled A Suicide

-Glee actor Mark Salling's death was officially ruled a suicide by hanging on Thursday.
+Glee actor Mark Salling's death was officially ruled a suicide on Thursday.

-Salling was found hanging Tuesday morning near a river not far from Los Angeles.
+Salling's body was found near a river not far from Los Angeles.
 The Los Angeles County medical examiner determined that the actor died from "asphyxia by hanging," but planned to release a more complete autopsy report.

 Salling, 35, was found dead weeks before he was scheduled to be sentenced for possessing a huge library of child porn.
 He had been reported missing hours earlier in the foothill community of Sunland.